froeschel/azure-notes/notes.md

 * Use `client.SendAsync(new Message(Encoding.UTF8.GetBytes(message)))` to send messages to the Service Bus.
 *  Azure Queue Storage queues, provide cloud messaging between components.
 This can be helpful when designing systems that have components which need to scale independently.
 To get messages from queue you can use the following code:
 * The max size for a message in Azure Queue Storage is 64 KB.
+* Storage queue can handle 2000 messages/second.
+* Max size of a queue is 500 TB.
+* Queues can respond to high demand instantaneously.
+* Access to queues can be authourized by Azure AD, an acoount key or shared access signitures.
 * Azure Service Bus: Used to send messages between system components.
 These messages are consumed elsewhere in the system.
 * Service Bus has more features than storage queue.
 * Service Bus lives in a namespace.